Overlay your data and models on the real world.

 Is Map Composer a GIS replacement?

-No. Map Composer is designed to work alongside existing GIS and enterprise data workflows.
+No. Map Composer is designed to work alongside existing GIS, map, and enterprise data workflows.

-Its role is to turn selected data, assets, and views into immersive experiences that are easier to understand and present.
+Its role is to turn selected data, models, assets, and views into immersive decision briefings that are easier to understand and present.

 What kinds of content can be shown?

-Map Composer can combine map layers, geospatial datasets, building and portfolio overlays, planned infrastructure, 3D assets, 360 immersive tours, media attachments, and guided scenes or tours inside the same experience.
+Map Composer can combine map layers, geospatial datasets, urban plans, height models, mobility paths, points of interest, 3D assets, media attachments, and guided scenes inside the same experience.

 It can also provide shortcuts into training scenarios authored with Training Composer when a map experience needs to hand off into a guided operational or learning workflow.